International Gulf of Alaska Expedition

 The scientific community believes that 1/3 of all Pacific salmon spend the winter in the Gulf of Alaska.
 Pacific salmon from Canada, Japan, Korea, Russia, and the United States are believed to mix together in the Gulf of Alaska.
 Impacts to salmon here, can impact salmon around the Pacific Rim.
 Returns from salmon rearing in this area have been highly variable.

 The mechanisms behind these declines and booms remain to be determined.
 There have been limited surveys of the Gulf of Alaska.
 We simply do not know what mechanisms are operating and how the rapidly changing ocean ecosystems will affect these mechanisms.
 The major objectives of the Gulf of Alaska Expedition are to use DNA to identify the stock specific rearing areas for all five species of salmon and to determine their abundances and condition.
 This is the first time that this information will be available and it will be shared with the general public.

-The expedition team consists of 21 researchers from all Pacific salmon producing countries and a highly experienced crew.
+The expedition team consisted of 21 researchers from all Pacific salmon producing countries and a highly experienced crew.
 Surveys of abundance and condition of salmon in their first winter-at-sea are a logical extension of the early marine survival studies conducted in many nearshore marine areas.
-This expedition will focus on discovering the mechanisms regulating production through international collaboration.
+This expedition was focused on discovering the mechanisms regulating production through international collaboration.